OCR-D/keyboardGT/README.md

 # keyboardGT

-The Aletheia document image analysis system, Transkribus and LAREX offer the possibility to install additional virtual keyboards or to customize them.
+The Aletheia document image analysis system, Transkribus, LAREX, QURATOR-neat and escriptorium offer the possibility to install additional virtual keyboards or to customize them.
 This repository offers about 80 keyboards based on the [MUFI snapshot](https://mufi.info/m.php?p=mufiexport) for download on the [Github page](https://tboenig.github.io/keyboardGT/overview.html).

 ## Download your Keyboard